 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Hospital - Inpatient S Stay Pre-Service No tification Requirement business days before you do not pr In addition, for Out- admission, or as soon as ovide notification as require-of-Network Benefits you n is reasonably possible for red, Benefits will be subjec- nust contact the Claims Ac Iministrator 24 hours before admission for so cheduled admissions or as ad soon as is reasonably pod dmissions. ssible for non-scheduled What Is the Copayment or Coinsurance You Pay?
+Hospital - Inpatient t Stay Pre-Service No tification Requirement business days befor you do not p re admission, or as soon as provide notification as requir is reasonably possible for red, Benefits will be subjec ıt-of-Network Benefits you n scheduled admissions or as aด What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Infertility Services Pre-Service No tification Requirement before scheduled serv enefits, you must provide polices are received or, for not provide notification as received. on-scheduled services as soon as is reasonably What Is the Copayment or Coinsurance You Pay?
+Yes Yes Infertility Services Pre-Service No tification Requirement before scheduled se Benefits, you must provide pervices are received or, for not provide notification as rec on-scheduled services as soon as is reasonably What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 50% 50% Benefits limited up to six natural (intra-cervical) artificial inseminations, three stimulated (intra-uterine) artificial inseminations, and two courses of gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT) or In vitro fertilization (IVF) during the entire period of time a Covered Person is enrolled under the Plan and any related prescription medication treatment.
 Does the Amount You Pay Apply to No No